 Accept Things You Can’t Change.

 - Don’t try to control the uncontrollable.

 - Take time out for fun and relaxation.

 - Reduce caffeine and sugar

-Please Contact by visiting our website My Fit Brain or you are free to email us at email@example.com and let us help you in fighting the stress and live a healthy and peaceful life.
+Please contact us by visiting our website My Fit Brain or you are free to email us at email@example.com and let us help you in fighting the stress and live a healthy and peaceful life.